VitamPoc/VitamDigest/README.md

 The global license is GPL V3.

-The Vitam project is hold by several french entities, among them the French National Archives and the French Diplomatic Archives.
+The Vitam project is hold by several french entities, among them the French National Archives, the French Diplomatic Archives and the French Defense Archives.

 Those applications are by no mean a definitive product but a prototype to try and test different options in the preliminary steps of the Vitam Project.

+This Project is about creating/verifying digest (hash) of files from a SIP.